Purchasing SPF Trailers: Is Your Air Pressure Equipment Sized for Optimal Performance?

 Another thing to take into consideration with compressor sizing is the type of machine you are buying.
 There are a few types of spray foam machines; the most common machines for trailers are electric-driven, but hydraulic and pneumatic options are popular as well.

-Being air-driven, pneumatic machines require a much larger air compressor with higher CFM ratings.
+An electric-driven machine might not demand a large air compressor.
+However, being air-driven, pneumatic machines require a much larger air compressor with higher CFM ratings.
 So, be sure your supplier understands the sizing of the compressors and the components you are running in your rig.

 Managing Air Quality & Moisture Concerns in Humid Climates